JWST Observing Overheads and Time Accounting Overview

 tools or package parameters.

-JWST operations will be event-driven, where events will occur sequentially in time as soon as the previous event is complete.
+JWST operations are event-driven, where events occur sequentially in time as soon as the previous event is complete.
 This fact drives the JWST single-stream proposal process.
 In contrast, HST events are typically driven by orbital viewing periods with breaks for Earth occultations.

 Observations by JWST are broken into one or more visits.
 A visit is a grouping of activities scheduled together as a unit by APTThe JWST schedule is constructed from an optimized sequencing of visits from all JWST programs.
 Unless special requirements are specified for the observations, there is no guarantee that the visits in a given multi-visit observation (or all the observations in a given proposal) will be executed in a contiguous manner.